 Prepare for Contact-less Delivery

 The riskiest part of this whole process is when you take delivery of your vehicle.
 There will be paperwork to sign, features to go over, and possibly terms still to negotiate.
-Every source for buying new cars online has its own process for completing the sale and transferring ownership of the vehicle.
+Every source for buying new cars online has its process for completing the sale and transferring ownership of the vehicle.
 Prepare to wear a mask throughout.
-You may also want to bring your own pen and some wipes to use on surfaces like the steering wheel.
+Consider bringing your pen and some wipes on surfaces like the steering wheel.
 Most importantly, ask the seller exactly what the contact-less delivery process will involve so you know in advance how to safely prepare.

-You may be able to return a vehicle you don’t like depending on the terms of the sales agreement.
+You may be able to return a vehicle you don’t like depending on the sales agreement terms.
 Make sure to know what you’re entitled to before receiving the vehicle, and don’t hesitate to exercise those rights if you’re unhappy with your new car in any way.
-In spite of everyone’s best efforts to make remote vehicle sales run smoothly, there are still some kinks to work out.
-Not to mention the fact that you can’t really decide whether you like a vehicle until you spend some time behind the wheel.
-Keep in mind that some sales will be final, and that going through the pickup/drop off process again raises the risk of exposure.
+Despite everyone’s best efforts to make remote vehicle sales run smoothly, there are still some kinks to work out.
+Not to mention that you can’t decide whether you like a vehicle until you spend some time behind the wheel.
+Remember that some sales will be final and that going through the pickup/drop-off process again raises the risk of exposure.
 Keep in mind, also, that you shouldn’t drive anything you don’t love.

 Direct Express Auto Transport – Keeping Vehicle Transport Safe